DeepLabCut/DeepLabCut/docs/functionDetails.md

           >> deeplabcut.create_labeled_video(config_path,[‘/analysis/project/videos/reachingvideo1.avi’,‘/analysis/project/videos/reachingvideo2.avi’])

-Optional Parameters:
+**Optional Parameters:**

-``videotype``: string, optional.
+           videotype: string, optional.
 Checks for the extension of the video in case the input is a directory.
 Only videos with this extension are analyzed.
 The default is ``.avi``

- ``save_frames``: bool (i.e. True or False).
+           save_frames: bool (i.e. True or False).
 If true creates each frame individual and then combines into a video.
 This variant is relatively slow as it stores all individual frames.
 However, it uses matplotlib to create the frames and is therefore much more flexible (one can set transparency of markers, crop, and easily customize).

-``delete``: bool (i.e. True or False).
+           delete: bool (i.e. True or False).
 If true then the individual frames created during the video generation will be deleted.

- ``displayedbodyparts``: list of strings, optional.
+           displayedbodyparts: list of strings, optional.
 This select the body parts that are plotted in the video.
-Either ``all``, then all body parts from config.yaml are used orr a list of strings that are a subset of the full list.
+Either `all`, then all body parts from config.yaml are used orr a list of strings that are a subset of the full list.
 E.g. ['hand','Joystick'] for the demo Reaching-Mackenzie-2018-08-30/config.yaml to select only these two body parts.

 This function has various other parameters, in particular the user can set the ``colormap``, the ``dotsize``, and ``alphavalue`` of the labels in **config.yaml** file.